fajarsajid/business-case/README.md

 ## 🧼 Data Cleaning (Python)

-Using `pandas`, the script:
+Using pandas, the dataset is prepared for analysis by:

-- Removes null and invalid rows
+ -Removing null and invalid records
-- Converts dates and numeric fields
+ -Converting date and numeric fields
-- Creates a `Revenue = Quantity * UnitPrice` column
-- Saves a clean dataset for analysis
+ -Creating a Revenue = Quantity × UnitPrice feature -Exporting a clean dataset for downstream analysis

 ```python
 df = df.dropna()